circularlizard/OSM-Tools/plan.md

 - [ ] Verify timing: OAuth data fetch vs modal render
 - [ ] Clear stored event/member data (queue + TanStack Query cache) when section selection changes, so attendance and events views don’t show stale data when switching sections

+**Planned UX change:**
+- [ ] Replace auto-opening modal with dedicated `/dashboard/section-picker` page
+  - [ ] Show page only for multi-section users with no valid remembered selection
+  - [ ] Add "Remember my selection on this device" option backed by localStorage
+  - [ ] Redirect back to the originally requested dashboard route via `redirect` query param
+  - [ ] Provide a "Change sections" action in the header that links to the section picker page

 ---

 ## 4. Phase 3: Data Visualization & Event Dashboard